 In addition to her litigation work, Leslie has taught appellate advocacy at American University Law School and Georgetown University School of Law.

-Notable Appellate Cases:
+Other Notable Appellate Cases:

 Co-lead appellate counsel in U.S. Airways v.
 McCutchen (U.S. Court of Appeals for the Third Circuit and U.S. Supreme Court): ERISA reimbursement case yielding a landmark ruling from the federal appellate court limiting the rights of an ERISA plan to recover medical expenses from an injury victim who obtained compensation from a third party.

 Co-lead appellate counsel in CGI v.
 Rose (U.S. Court of Appeals for the Ninth Circuit): ERISA reimbursement case yielding a unanimous ruling from the U.S. Court of Appeals for Ninth Circuit limiting the rights of an ERISA plan to recover medical expenses from an injury victim who obtained compensation from a third party.

 Co-counsel in Aguayo v.
-U.S. Bank (Ninth Circuit): Federal preemption appeal holding that federal banking law does not preempt state debt-collection laws.
+U.S. Bank (U.S. Court of Appeals for the Ninth Circuit): Federal preemption appeal holding that federal banking law does not preempt state debt-collection laws.

-Brueckner has also appeared for amici curiae before the U.S. Supreme Court in a number of cases including: Altria v.
+Leslie has also appeared for amici curiae before the U.S. Supreme Court in a number of cases including Altria v.
 Good (light cigarette preemption); Amchem Prods. v.
-Windsor (class action settlement involving “future” personal injury victims); Bruesewitz v.
+Windsor (class action settlement involving “future” personal injury victims); Bristol-Myers-Squibb v.
+San Francisco Superior Court; Bruesewitz v.
 Wyeth (vaccine preemption); Bates v.
 Dow Agrosciences (pesticide preemption); Campbell-Ewald v.
-Gomez (whether a class action defendant can moot out class claims by offering to settle individual claims); Dow Chemical Co. v.
+Gomez (whether a class action defendant can moot class claims by offering to settle individual claims); Dow Chemical Co. v.
 Stephenson (whether failure of proponent of Agent Orange class action to issue adequate notice to “future” personal-injury victims provides alternative basis for refusing res judicata bar to class action settlement); Shady Grove Orthopedic Associates v.
 Allstate Ins.
 Co (whether state legislature can prohibit federal courts from using class-action device for state-law claims); Tyson Foods v.
 Bouaphakeo (whether, in Rule 23(b)(3) class action, liability and damages may be determined with statistical techniques that presume all class members to be identical to average); Warner-Lambert Co., LLC v.
 Kent (whether the presumption against preemption may properly be applied in implied-conflict preemption cases); (Williamson v.
 Mazda (auto safety preemption); Wyeth v.
 Levine (brand-name prescription drug preemption).